Apply Now

 Boston is home to a diverse array of leading healthcare facilities renowned for their commitment to exceptional neonatal care, making it an ideal destination for Neonatal Intensive Care Unit (NICU) nursing professionals seeking travel positions.
 From esteemed teaching hospitals to specialized children’s medical centers, these institutions consistently seek skilled NICU nurses to provide critical care and support to their tiniest patients in a city that blends innovative healthcare practices with rich historical significance.

-Hallmark – Massachusetts General Hospital (Boston)
+Hallmark – Brigham & Women’s Hospital

 * Estimate of payments is intended for informational purposes and includes hourly wages, as well as reimbursements for meal & incidental expenses and housing expenses incurred on behalf of the Company.
 Please speak with a recruiter for additional details.